S3COPS/ArcSight-Sysmon-FlexConnector/README.md

 Microfocus ArcSight Windows Native FlexConnector for Microsoft Sysmon tool

 Sysmon WINC Parser
-Built for Sysinternals Sysmon v9.x - System activity monitor, Copyright (C) Mark Russinovich and Thomas Garnier
+Updated for Sysinternals Sysmon v10.x - System activity monitor, Copyright (C) Mark Russinovich and Thomas Garnier
+NOTE: when using DNS Query Logging functionality, you will need to ensure the ArcSight SmartConnector Java Image is whitelisted or does not carry out DNS lookups or you will see the original DNS Query as well as a followup query from the <ArcSight Connector>jre/bin/java.exe image.

 Device / Product version: Sysmon v9, should be backward compatible to Sysmon v3. https://technet.microsoft.com/en-gb/sysinternals/sysmon